joemoose/dungeoneers.d20/docs/appendix-e-sword_and_sorcery.md

 #### Invoking Powers

-**To invoke a sorcerous power**, sacrifice at least one point of an attribute score for anima, and make a WIL save.
+**To invoke a sorcerous power**, sacrifice at least one point of an attribute score for anima and make a WIL save.

 - If the save succeeds, the power manifests as you intended.
 - On a failure, the power does not materialize; you must make a **corruption save** to avoid the resulting sorcerous backlash within you.